Zudoku

 3. How to launch instances from an existing image.

-Create an Image and an Instance from it
+Create an image and an instance from it

 git clone https://github.com/unikraft-cloud/examples cd examples/http-python3.12 kraft cloud deploy -p 443:8080 -M 512 .

-The output should be similar to:
+The output should look like:

-[] Deployed successfully! ────────── name: http-python312-ma2i9 ────────── uuid: e7389eee-9808-4152-b2ec-1f3c0541fd05 ───────── state: running ─────────── url: https://young-night-5fpf0jj8.fra0.kraft.host ───────── image: [username]]/http-python312@sha256:278cb8b14f9faf9c2702dddd8bfb6124912d82c11b4a2c6590b6e32fc4049472 ───── boot time: 15.09 ms ──────── memory: 512 MiB ─────── service: young-night-5fpf0jj8 ── private fqdn: http-python312-ma2i9.internal ──── private ip: 172.16.3.3 ────────── args: /usr/bin/python /src/server.py
+[] Deployed successfully! ────────── name: http-python312-ma2i9 ────────── uuid: e7389eee-9808-4152-b2ec-1f3c0541fd05 ───────── state: running ─────────── url: https://young-night-5fpf0jj8.fra.unikraft.app ───────── image: [username]]/http-python312@sha256:278cb8b14f9faf9c2702dddd8bfb6124912d82c11b4a2c6590b6e32fc4049472 ───── boot time: 15.09 ms ──────── memory: 512 MiB ─────── service: young-night-5fpf0jj8 ── private fqdn: http-python312-ma2i9.internal ──── private ip: 172.16.3.3 ────────── args: /usr/bin/python /src/server.py

 You can see your images by running the following command: